Asian Investors Bide Time Ahead Of Much-anticipated Powell Speech - UrduPoint

 "The markets want more than the Fed is going to give here," she told Bloomberg TV.

-- Sterling holds gains - Still, Asia's main indexes were in positive territory in the morning.
-Tokyo went into the break 0.2 percent higher, while Hong Kong added 0.2 percent, Shanghai gained 0.1 percent and Sydney rose 0.3 percent.
+- Sterling pares gains - Still, Asia's main indexes were in positive territory.
+Tokyo closed 0.4 percent higher, while Hong Kong added 0.6 percent in the afternoon and Shanghai finished up 0.5 percent.

+Sydney rose 0.3 percent, Taiwan put on 0.1 percent and Bangkok was 0.6 percent higher.

+London and Paris opened 0.6 percent higher, while Frankfurt as 0.5 percent up.

-The tentative performance followed a soft lead from Wall Street, with traders taking note of another inversion of the US Treasury market -- when the return on 10-year notes fell below that of two-year notes, which is seen as a sign of a possible recession.
+The broadly positive performance followed a soft lead from Wall Street, where traders took note of another inversion of the US Treasury market -- when the return on 10-year notes fell below that of two-year notes, which is seen as a sign of a possible recession.

 On currency markets, high-yielding, riskier units were broadly lower as traders move into the relative safety of the dollar.

-The pound dipped but was sitting around three-week highs after French President Emmanuel Macron echoed German Chancellor Angela Merkel in allowing Britain to find a solution to the Irish border that has dogged negotiations since 2017.
+The pound slipped from three-week highs after French President Emmanuel Macron echoed German Chancellor Angela Merkel in allowing Britain to find a solution to the Irish border that has dogged negotiations since 2017.

 Ahead of the G7 summit in Biarritz, France this weekend, Prime Minister Boris Johnson met the leaders to reach an agreement that averts a damaging hard Brexit on October 31.

-"The market has seized on these comments as a positive development, showing a will to negotiate," Roy Attrill at National Australia Bank said in a note.

-Sterling has been under constant pressure this year as a hard EU divorce has grown increasingly likely as MPs rejected former premier Theresa May's exit plan, then hardline Brexiter Johnson replaced her in July.
+The sterling has been under constant pressure this year as a hard EU divorce has grown increasingly likely after MPs rejected former premier Theresa May's exit plan, and then hardline Brexiter Johnson replaced her in July.